 Reporting and learning

 Reporting is paramount to maintain our reputation for being a leading standards authority that is accountable and transparent.
 Our reports also contribute to the evolution of RJC standards and certification processes, expand and deepen member and auditor training, identify new opportunities and collaborations, and help us develop tools and programmes to better serve RJC members.
-Previously, we produced individual reports for impact and monitoring & evaluation.
-In 2016, we took the decision to combine our reports into one annual report – the Progress Report.
+Previously, we produced an individual report for Impact, however from 2016, this report was incorporated into the Annual Progress Report.

 DUE DILIGENCE: OECD